 David Meade, a “Christian numerologist” has predicted the end of the world as we know it September 23.
 In his self-published book, Planet X — The 2017 Arrival, he predicts that a planet called Nibiru will crash into Earth in October.
 However, he’s since moved the date forward to September 23.
 (The idea of an unseen planet crashing into earth originated with a Wisconsin woman, Nancy Lieder, who believes “gray extraterrestrials called Zetas” implanted a communications device in her brain through which she was warned of the impending collision.)

-Robert Binnion and Donna Larson host separate “end of time prophecy” websites, but both agree that 2017 is the year of the End.
+Meanwhile, Robert Binnion and Donna Larson are less specific, but have posted on separate “end of time prophecy” websites that 2017 is the year of the End.

 I have no obscure verse from Daniel or the Revelation to prove this, but I suspect that the enemy has used these false prophets since A.D.
 365, to make a mockery of the very real return of Christ on a date “no one knows . . . not even the angels in heaven or the Son himself.
 Only the Father knows” (Matthew 24:36).